Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Spiking onset by increasing when

 \section{Spiking onset by increasing $\mu_0$ when $b=0$}

-We consider the case where the input is fixed at $b=0$ and study the bifurcation that happens with respect to $\mu_0$ at the critical point $\mu_0^*=\frac{d}{a}$.
-Locally at the origin this bifurcation is a subcritical pitchfork as shown in Fig.~\ref{fig:munot-bif}.
-This can be shown by projecting the local dynamics around the origin, which reduces to the single-agent non-excitable fast and flexible nonlinear opinion dynamics \cite{Leonard_NOD_ARpaper2024}.

-Globally, we have that for critical and supercritical values of $\mu_0$ there exist exactly three fixed points, one of which is the origin.
-The other two are symmetric with respect to the horizontal $z=0$, and their properties determine the global behavior of the system.
-We prove conditions under which the two other fixed points at the critical $\mu_0$ are source nodes, which ensures that for some open interval beyond $\mu_0^*$ the system has two symmetric limit cycles, each of which encircles one of the nonzero fixed points.
-These two large amplitude limit cycles correspond to spikes that emerge in a qualitatively different way than in the previous section.
-They do not appear through a Hopf bifurcation but through the breaking off of homoclinic orbits at the subcritical pitchfork.
+We now consider the zero input case $b=0$, and study bifurcations of~(\ref{eq:sys}) with respect to $\mu_0$ at the critical point $\mu_0^*=\frac{d}{a}$.
+This bifurcation is a subcritical pitchfork at the origin, as shown in Fig.~\ref{fig:munot-bif}.
+This can be shown by projecting the local dynamics around the origin onto the bifurcation center manifold, which reduces to the single-agent non-excitable fast and flexible nonlinear opinion dynamics \cite{Leonard_NOD_ARpaper2024}.
+For critical and supercritical values of $\mu_0$ there are exactly three equilibria, one of which is the origin.
+The other two are symmetric with respect to the axis $z=0$, and their properties determine the global behavior of the system.
+We prove conditions under which each of the two non-zero equilibria is an unstable focus at $\mu_0=\mu_0^*$, which ensures that for some open interval above $\mu_0^*$ the system has two symmetric spike limit cycles, one around each unstable focus.
+These two large amplitude limit cycles appear through a homoclinic bifurcation at the subcritical pitchfork, and not a Hopf as in the previous section.
 Fig.~\ref{fig:munot-bif} shows a representative bifurcation diagram projected onto the opinion subspace.
+In an interval above $\mu_0^\ast$, upward and downward spiking oscillations coexist, and even small evidence in one direction or the other can change the sign of the spiking.

+These spikes break deadlock, i.e., a decision is made even with little or no evidence for a superior option.
+In embodied scenarios, self-reinforcement of the randomly chosen option would follow.
+For example, in the navigation problem in Fig. \ref{fig:CharlotteFig1}, if the robot is heading towards an obstacle head-on, and $\mu_0$ grows with the urgency of making a decision, then when $\mu_0$ becomes supercritical the system will produce spikes in one direction in response to even the smallest noise.
+Once the first spikes happen, the robot will be facing the obstacle at a slight angle, and this will bias the dynamics to keep choosing that direction if there is no further change in information.